-The QUEST Center provides career assistance from the initial steps of selecting a major to helping find a job after graduation.
+The QUEST Center provides career assistance from the initial steps of selecting a major to help in finding a job after graduation.
 The Director provides individualized help to students and alumni.

-- Career Information A career library allows students to explore current information on careers, job outlook, and salaries.
-Career guidance software is available to assist students in making career decisions and obtaining a variety of career information. - Placement Services During the school year, the Center schedules interviews with recruiters from businesses, school systems, graduate and professional schools, and various governmental agencies.
-The center also assists students with information on part-time and summer employment opportunities.
-Assistance is also provided in developing resumes, cover letters, and interview skills. - Internships The Center can help students find practical or job related experiences which will supplement their learning.
+- Career Information Career guidance software is available to assist students in making career decisions and obtaining a variety of career information including job outlook, and salaries. - Career Services During the school year, the Center schedules visit days with recruiters from businesses, and various governmental agencies.
+The center also assists students with information on part-time, full-time, internship and summer employment opportunities.
+Assistance is also provided in developing resumes, cover letters, and interview skills. - Internships The Center can help students find practical or job-related experiences to supplement their learning.
 The Quincy area provides many opportunities for students to explore career choices and develop marketable skills.
 Our local community provides opportunities for all our majors. - Exploratory Majors Program Students who have not yet declared a major or who are uncertain about their choice of major may work either individually or in groups with the Director.
-Students are guided through a series of activities that allow them to explore their interests and skills and find majors and careers that correspond to them.
+Students complete a series of activities that allow them to explore their interests and skills and find majors and careers that correspond to them.
 Two classes, CDE 110 Career Development, and CDE 120 Career Planning, and access to career exploration software are also provided.